IceHe/lib/java/cmd/java.md

 **`-XX:+UseG1GC`**

 - Enables the **use of the garbage-first (G1) garbage collector.**
-    - It’s a server-style garbage collector, **targeted for multiprocessor machines with a large amount of RAM.**
+    - It's a server-style garbage collector, **targeted for multiprocessor machines with a large amount of RAM.**
     - This option **meets GC pause time goals with high probability, while maintaining good throughput.**
     - The G1 collector is **recommended for applications requiring large heaps (sizes of around 6 GB or larger) with limited GC latency requirements (a stable and predictable pause time below 0.5 seconds).**
     - By default, this option is enabled and G1 is used as the default garbage collector.